-Hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune
+Hybrid MDM with Configuration Manager and Microsoft Intune

 Applies to: System Center Configuration Manager (Current Branch)

 As of August 14, 2018, hybrid mobile device management is a deprecated feature.

 Since launching on Azure over a year ago, Intune has added hundreds of new customer-requested and market-leading service capabilities.
 It now offers far more capabilities than those offered through hybrid mobile device management (MDM).
 Intune on Azure provides a more integrated, streamlined administrative experience for your enterprise mobility needs.